 2. Think Long Term, Don’t Time Markets

 Short term market movements are impossible to predict, not only because of the vast number of variables one would need to get right but because even if we could predict all those variables with certainty, we still wouldn’t know how markets would react to them.
 As such, we ignore the short-term prediction game and focus instead on the long-term cash generation of the businesses we invest in.

 Great opportunities are rare and should not be diluted by average ones.
 As such, we concentrate our portfolio in our highest conviction ideas with the understanding that such an approach will at times deviate significantly from broader markets in the short term.

 4. Use the Market, Don’t Rely on It

 Market prices only reflect an opinion about underlying business value and those opinions are prone to substantial errors in the short term.
-As such, we always reach our own opinion about a company’s value in isolation of what the market might think, and then we wait for the market to provide us with an opportunity to initiate or exit a position.
+As such, we always reach our own opinion about a business’s value in isolation of what the market might think, and then we wait for the market to provide us with an opportunity to transact at an attractive price.

 RIVR is our disciplined, repeatable, and proprietary investment process.
 At a headline level, RIVR involves evaluating businesses as long- term owners would – we establish an underlying real value for the business itself, based on our expectations of its long-term future.

 RIVR requires us to answer two crucial questions before including a business in our portfolio: